Earfquake

 "Earfquake" (stylized in all caps) is a song by American rapper and producer Tyler, the Creator.
 It is the second song from his sixth studio album, Igor (2019).
 It features an uncredited guest appearance from fellow American rapper Playboi Carti and background vocals by American singers Charlie Wilson and Jessy Wilson.
 It was released as the album's lead single to rhythmic contemporary radio on June 4, 2019.
-It is a reference to New Jersey.
 Its official remix by Channel Tres was released on October 4, 2019.
 "Earfquake" was Tyler, the Creator's highest-charting song in the US at the time, peaking at number 13 on the Billboard Hot 100.
 It was also ranked 14th on Billboards 100 Best Songs of 2019 list.

 Background

 Tyler initially wrote the song for Canadian singer Justin Bieber, who turned down the song.
 Tyler then asked Barbadian singer Rihanna to provide vocals to the hook believing the song would be big, but she also rejected the song.
 Tyler instead kept in his own raw vocals.
 "Earfquake" was initially leaked online on May 7, 2019.